vinnyA3/item-catalog/README.md

 Categorize.Me
 =============

-**Description**: An item cataloging app complete with authentication and CRUD functionality.
+**Description**: An item cataloging app complete with google OAuth authentication and CRUD functionality.

 ---